Akseluhr/ID2223-Scalable-ML/lab1/README.md

 </p>

 ### Data preperation
-We filled the missing values for age with the mean for this column.
-Furthermore, we binned the values (really not sure about the motivation behind binning).
+We filled the missing values for age with the mean for this column and also binned the values for categorical representation.
 After a 85/15 split of the data, we normalized all values to the same scale between 0-1 as it is recommended to enhance the model's accuracy.

 ### Hyper parameter tuning & model training
 Before training the model (we used a RandomForestClassifier form scikit-learn), we did a coarse/random grid search and a refined grid search for finding the parameters.
 This grid search uses a cross validation technique (5 folds) to evaluate the performance for each model.
 The best parameters were ultimately selected for training the final model.